The good, the bad ... and the Giants: Ranking all 30 teams based on their 2017 goals

 Good season?
 Good season.

-Successes: I got to vote for the American League Manager of the Year Award this season, and I asked my friend Matt Trueblood, who writes the Penning Bull newsletter, if there is a good case for any idiosyncratic pick.
+Successes: I got to vote for the American League Manager of the Year Award, and I asked my friend Matt Trueblood, who writes the Penning Bull newsletter, if there is a good case for any idiosyncratic pick.
 His answer almost convinced me:

 "Look, you have to want it, and define the manager's job as the maximal and optimal execution of the organization's plan instead of winning games, but: Rick Renteria.
 That dude has the Sox wanting it, competing even after they traded their world away, is bringing along a whole bunch of important players in unexpected and valuable ways.
 Tons of trust from the Latino players.
 More hands-on than maybe any other skipper in the league from an instruction standpoint."